MicroEJ/docs/Tutorials/gettingstarted/Step06.rst

         }
     });

-This should be shown in the console
+When running the modified sample, this should be shown in the console:

 .. code:: Console